shalvah/syringe/docs/index.md

 });
 ```

-Note that when using `bind`, The only way to bind shared services is by passing in the object instance
+Note that when using `bind`, the only way to bind shared services is by passing in the object instance
 ```php
 $pdo = new PDO(...);
 $c->bind("db.conn", $pdo);